exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Mock
 ----

 A mock replaces a code dependency with an object, to make testing easier.
-Mocks are used when the dependency is difficult to set in a reproducable state : for example, in a rare state, or after a long set up.
+Mocks are used when the dependency is difficult to set in a reproducible state : for example, in a rare state, or after a long set up.

 Mocks turns the dependency into another piece of code, with total control over its behavior.

-On the other hand, mocks have to be coded to replace the dependency, and emulates its behavior as closely as possible : any change to the dependency behavior has to be backported.
+On the other hand, mocks have to be coded to replace the dependency, and emulates its behavior as closely as possible : any change to the dependency behavior has to be back-ported.

-Mock objects are also called `test double`.
+Mock objects are also called ``test double``.

 `Documentation <https://www.radview.com/glossary/what-is-mock-testing/>`__